F1Soda/MPT-report/README.md

 # Modern Portfolio Theory (MPT) Report

-This repository contains the code for plots in report Modern Portfolio Theory (MPT).
+This repository contains source files of Modern Portfolio Theory report.
+The report was written in the 3rd semester for probability theory.
 ## Reference

 Most of the code was taken from the article [Modern Portfolio Theory by Gregory Gundersen](https://gregorygundersen.com/blog/2021/05/04/portfolio-theory/#a2-code-to-generate-figure-333).